-Canada’s international travel restrictions will remain in place for at least another month.
+Canada’s international travel restrictions will remain in place until at least the end of April, the federal government confirmed today.

-According to the Canada Border Services Agency, restrictions are being extended until at least May 21, and mandatory quarantine will remain in place for all returning Canadian citizens and permanent residents with limited exceptions.
+According to Public Safety Minister Bill Blair, the restrictions are being extended until April 21, and mandatory quarantine will remain in place for all returning Canadian citizens and permanent residents with limited exceptions.

 Travellers entering Canada must follow the rules set out by the emergency orders under the Quarantine Act.